Psylocke in other media

-Betsy Braddock, a character appearing in American comic books published by Marvel Comics, has been adapted in various forms of media, including films, television series, and video games.
-She most commonly appears in X-Men-related media as Psylocke.
-The character has been portrayed in film by Olivia Munn in X-Men: Apocalypse, while Tasha Simms, Grey DeLisle, and Erica Lindbeck, among others, have voiced her in animation and video games.
+Psylocke, a character appearing in American comic books published by Marvel Comics, has been adapted in various forms of media, including films, television series, and video games.
+She most commonly appears in X-Men-related media characterized as Betsy Braddock while her mind was in Kwannon's body, or adapted as a British-Asian coded character without an explicitly-defined identity.
+The character has been portrayed in film by Olivia Munn in X-Men: Apocalypse, while Tasha Simms, Grey DeLisle, Erica Lindbeck, and Naoko Mori, among others, have voiced her in animation and video games.